stat6250-w18/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): Can all options of a table be suppressed?
 - *Question* (akrishnamurthy-stat6250): How can the cell frequencies be suppressed in crosstabulation table?
 - *Answer* (akrishnamurthy-stat6250): The cell frequencies can be suppressed by using NOFREQ option.
+- Question (nshrivastava2-stat6250): Why and How  PROC UNIVARIATE is useful?
+- Answer (nshrivastava2-stat6250): PROC UNIVARIATE can be more useful because it displays the extreme observations, or outliers.
+By default, it displays the five highest and five lowest values of the analysis variable, and the number of the observation with each extreme value.
+You can use the NEXTROBS= option to display a different number of extreme observations.